drug-design/course/docs/chapters/adme-case-studies.md

 ### Ligand Identification of the Arylhydrocarbon Receptor (AhR)
 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.

-Besides dioxin, also known under the name 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD), more ligands were identified for the AhR.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/ligand-identification-arylhydrocarbon-receptor-ahr-ff8a5b46'><i class='fa fa-play' aria-hidden='true'></i></button>Besides dioxin, also known under the name 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD), more ligands were identified for the AhR.
 The ligands indicated in the figure below are also very particular. &beta;-Napthoflavone is present in vegetables, while Benzo[a]pyrene is present in the smoke of a cigarette and burned meat.
 Polychlorobivinyls are chemical waste products, while Induribin is a trypthophan derivative and Indigo a blue color dye.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ligands]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.